-The list of jobs to run are contained in the configuration file urls.yaml, accessed with the command urlwatch -edit, each separated by a line containing only --.
+The list of jobs to run are contained in the configuration file urls.yaml, accessed with the command urlwatch --edit, each separated by a line containing only --.
+The command urlwatch --list prints the name of each job, along with its index number (1,2,3,...) which gets assigned automatically according to its position in the configuration file.